1. Which process leads to changes in the base sequence of a gene that could increase genetic diversity within a species ?

 In this case, humans are most closely related to rabbits because there are only four amino acid differences in the sequence, which is the least number of differences among the species compared.
 Amino acid sequences are coded for by DNA sequences.
 The more similar the base sequence, the more closely related the animals are.

 4. A scientist compared DNA and mRNA base sequences between organisms from different species.
-The scientist found that the mRNA sequence for a particular gene was the same, but that the DNA for this same gene differed between the two species.
-Explain why.
+The mRNA sequence for a particular gene was the same, but the DNA sequence for this gene differed.
+Why ?

 Answer

-DNA possesses introns.
-They are removed during splicing on mRNA.
+b) DNA possesses introns which are removed during splicing on mRNA

 5. It is more useful to use genes related to respiration when studying evolutionary relationships, rather than genes that code for physical characteristics such as hair colour or skull type.
 Suggest why.